thinkpad20/kirei/README.md

 * No pattern matching yet
 * No TCO or any other optimizations
 * Token system hasn't been implemented yet
+* A REPL would be nice (but would probably require a full implementation separate from simple javascript compilation)
 * modules, namespaces, etc...